Skip to main content

 10. Click Add.

-11. In the left menu, go to DatacenterStorage.
+11. In the menu on the left, go to DatacenterStorage.

 12. Click Add and select LVM.